 Organized gatherings by sector

-Fairs, festivals and trade shows can return to normal operations with a communicable disease plan.
+Fairs, festivals and trade shows are limited to 50% capacity with a COVID-19 safety plan.

 If all participants are vaccinated as determined by the worship service leader, there are no capacity restrictions on worship services and choirs.

 If participants are not all vaccinated, worship services and choirs are limited to 50% seated capacity.

 Masks are required but can be temporarily removed for ceremonial eating and drinking, and by officiants, readers or for singing a solo where physical distancing is observed.

 A workplace that has workers testing positive for COVID-19 and public health confirming transmission has occurred in the work environment may be ordered to close for a minimum of 10 days.